-As the top spot has alternated between players over the years, Greg Norman reached number one 11 separate times, Tiger Woods also 11 times, Seve Ballesteros 5, Nick Faldo, Luke Donald and Rory McIlroy 4, with Ernie Els and Vijay Singh 3 times each.
+As the top spot has alternated between players over the years, Greg Norman reached number one 11 separate times, Tiger Woods also 11 times, Rory McIlroy 7, Seve Ballesteros 5, Nick Faldo, Luke Donald and Jordan Spieth 4 times, with Ernie Els, Vijay Singh and Jason Day 3 times each.

 Tiger Woods was 21 years and 167 days old when he first became world number one on June 15, 1997.
 Rory McIlroy became the second youngest at 22 years and 312 days when he took over the top spot on March 4, 2012.